microsoft/industry/foundations/powerPlatform/readme.md

 #### Design considerations

 * Available features in Power BI depend on the license that is assigned to the user and workspace.
 One free and two paid licenses are available (Pro and Premium (v2)).
-In an organization, admins purchase a license subscription (Billing administrator or Global administrator) and then assign licenses to individual users (License administrator, User administrator, Global administrator).
+In an organization, admins purchase a license subscription (Billing administrator or Global administrator) and then assign licenses to workspaces, groups and individual users (License administrator, User administrator, Global administrator).
-* Self-service sign-up to Power BI licenses can be enabled or disabled.
+* Self-service sign-up to Power BI licenses can be enabled or disabledwithin an organization.

 #### Design recommendations

 * To make the most out of Power BI, purchase a Premium (v2) license.
 Large organizations should purchase a Premium capacity license as well as a set of Premium per user (PPU) licenses and assign licenses to the respective workspaces, content creators and user groups.
 Smaller organizations may only purchase a set of PPU licenses instead of Premium capacity.

   Premium licenses will enable a significant number of required functionality for enterprises to securely access and share data.
 For instance, only a Premium license allows using the virtual network gateways to privately access data stored in private link enables Azure data services.
-In addition, workspaces with premium capacity will allow the usage of "Bring Your Own Key" (BYOK), will provide multi-region support, unlimited distributions and reports on-premises.
+In addition, workspaces with premium capacity will allow the usage of "Bring Your Own Key" (BYOK), will provide multi-region support, unlimited refresh concurrency, unlimited distributions and reports on-premises.

 * Assign a free user license to all users who are just consuming content shared with them or who are exploring or learning Power BI through their own workspace.